-The church of St. Michael (seen in image) was the model that was used by many romanesque churches and cathedrals throughout Germany and Europe.
+The church of St. Michael (seen in the image) was the model that was used by many Romanesque churches and cathedrals throughout Germany and Europe.

 Like Würzburg Palace, both churches in Hildesheim were gutted by bombs during WWII.
 The St. Michael’s you see today is very different than the church which existed before the war.
 Over the centuries, St. Michael’s had parts of the original Romanesque building removed and parts of other styles were incorporated into the design.
 After the war the decision was made to restore St. Michael’s to its original Romanesque design from the 11th century.